gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-protect-api-keys-in-react-projects-using-gateweaver.md

 export default App;
 ```

 Now, when you click the button in your React app, it will make a request to the `/example` endpoint on the API Proxy.
-This will proxy the request to [https://httpbin.org/bearer](https://httpbin.org/bearer) using the API key defined in the `.env.gateweaver` file.
+This will forward the request to [https://httpbin.org/bearer](https://httpbin.org/bearer) using the API key defined in the `.env.gateweaver` file.
 Then the response from the httpbin API will be displayed on the page:

 ![React App](./react-app-screenshot.png)